 Drinking enough water is absolutely essential for good health, and it is especially important for digestion.
 One of the major functions of water is to bulk up your stool and keep it moving along so you don’t get constipated.
 Also, water plays an important role in detoxification by naturally flushing the toxins from your entire body including your digestive system.
 Make it a habit to drink water regularly throughout the day to avoid becoming dehydrated as this can negatively affect your digestive system.
 If you don’t normally drink much water, make a conscious effort to do so.
 Drink a glass first thing in the morning and swap your soda, energy drinks, and coffee for water throughout the day.
 As a general guideline, drink ½ ounce of water per pound body weight.
 That means if you weight 150 lb, you should drink 75 ounces water every day.

 Step 5.
 Be Active

-The key to successful weight control and digestive health is making changes in your eating and life style habits that you can keep up for the rest of your life.
+The key to successful weight management and digestive health is making healthy changes that you can keep up for the rest of your life.
 This can be extremely challenging – especially with all the unhealthy food choices you’re faced with every day.

 I can help you find simple ways to get back on track so you can feel better, have more energy, and lose some weight.
 LET’S TALK.
 I look forward to speaking with you.